13th September 2023

 There are many different services available.
 These are some of the services you are most likely to come across as a family of a child with additional needs.

 Short breaks provide an opportunity for children with additional needs to take part in activities independently of their families, whilst also providing a break for parents to do something with their other children or to enjoy some leisure time doing an activity of their choice.
 Some children will be able to access mainstream activities with very little extra support, others will have more severe needs and will require more specialist provision.
 The Short Breaks and Early Help Team can complete an assessment to determine what level of support is needed.
-You can find out more about the range of short breaks available within Wokingham, the eligibility criteria for funding support and how to apply on the local offer page.
+You can find out more about the range of short breaks available within Wokingham, the eligibility criteria for funding support and how to apply on the Wokingham SEND Local Offer.

 Children with Disabilities Team